Data Lakehouse Architecture

 raw-to-ids

-protocol in a Tetra Data Pipeline and stores it in the Data Lakehouse. - Tetra Data is converted to IDS Delta Tables in an open-source Delta Lake format.
+protocol in a Tetra Data Pipeline and stores it in the Data Lakehouse. - Tetra Data is converted to Lakehouse Tables in an open-source Delta Lake format by using the

-- Two additional types of tables are created for each IDS Delta Table:
+- Two additional types of tables are created for each IDS Lakehouse Table:

 - File Info Tables mirror the information provided in the legacy Athena